ourgiantleaphackathon/resources/readme.md

 - [Farming Tech with Roots in Space](https://www.nasa.gov/directorates/spacetech/spinoff/feature/NASA_is_Everywhere)

-## 3- Sustainability 🌎
+## 🌎 Sustainability

+> Developing a sustainable future on earth. 🌾
 - [Gender equality in farming](#),

-## 4- Public Sanitation & Healthcare 😷
+## 😷 Public Sanitation & Healthcare

+> Provide better access to healthcare.
 - [Better access to public sanitation and healthcare:](#),

-## 5- Child marriage and other forms of gender-based violences ❌
+## ❌ Child marriage and other forms of gender-based violences

+> Erradicate child marriage!
 - [Child marriage and other forms of gender-based violences](#),